secretstartups/handbook/content/handbook/business-technology/enterprise-applications/guides/zuora-collect.md

       - Completed: The task has been completed.
       - Closed: The task has not been completed but is no longer relevant.
    - Add a **Description**: Specify a brief description of the task.
-      - It is recommended to include the account, invoice, or payment that’s related to the task.
+      - It is recommended to include the account, invoice, or payment that's related to the task.
    - Select the assignee from **Assign To**: Type at least two letters in a username or email address to trigger the automatic completion feature.
    - Add a **Due date**: The date when the task is due.
       - On the due date, the owner and the assignee of this task will get a notification.